shankaritchapurapu/helidon/docs/metrics.md

 The Metrics module provides a way to publish metrics to T2 using the following features:
 1. Automatically publishes [Helidon MP metrics](https://helidon.io/docs/v4/mp/metrics/metrics) to T2
-2. Allow to create programatically use [metrics-lib](https://bitbucket.oci.oraclecorp.com/projects/TEL/repos/metrics-lib/browse) APIs to publish metrics to T2 via the metrics-reporter.
+2. Allow to programmatically use [metrics-lib](https://bitbucket.oci.oraclecorp.com/projects/TEL/repos/metrics-lib/browse) APIs to generate and publish metrics to T2 via the metrics-reporter.

 ---